-- 1) Even if the child is a relative, professional boundaries are to be observed at school or when the educator is on the job (in his/her role as an educator). - 2) If students come to the educator's home, it should be to visit the educator's children, not the educator, unless the visit is arranged by the parent (e.g., the child might be staying with the educator and his/her family while the parent is in the hospital). - 3) The parent of the child visiting the educator's home should be aware that the child is there.
-If there is any ambiguity about whether the parent of the visiting child knows where that child is, it is up to the educator to so inform the parent. - 4) If children visit the educator's home on more than an occasional basis, the educator should inform the school principal and explain the circumstances. - 5) Regardless of contacts outside of school, it is still inappropriate for the educator to engage in a peer-to-peer behaviors with a student unless the educator is the child's parent.
+- 1) Even if the student is a relative, professional boundaries are to be observed at school or when the educator/adult is on the job (in his/her role as an educator, coach, and/or volunteer). - 2) If students come to the adult's home, it should be to visit the adult's children, not the adult, unless the visit is arranged by the parent (e.g., the child might be staying with the educator/adult and his/her family while the parent is in the hospital). - 3) The parent of the child visiting the adult's home should be aware that the child is there.
+If there is any ambiguity about whether the parent of the visiting child knows where that child is, it is up to the educator/adult to so inform the parent. - 4) If children visit the educator/adult's home on more than an occasional basis, the educator/adult should inform the school principal and explain the circumstances. - 5) Regardless of contacts outside of school, it is still inappropriate for the educator/adult to engage in peer-to-peer behaviors with a student unless the educator/adult is the child's parent.